hashicorp/nomad-driver-virt/README.md

 * **primary_disk_size** - Disk space to assign to the VM, bear in mind it will fit the VM's OS.

-Regarding the resources, currently the driver has support for cores and memory.
+Regarding the resources, currently the driver has support for cpuSets or cores and memory.
 Every core will be treated as a vcpu.
+Do not use `resources.cpus`, they will be ignored.

 ```sh
   driver = "nomad-driver-virt"